Primary Care in Rochester and Kasson

 What is emphysema?

 Emphysema is a condition where the small air sacs within the lungs, called alveoli, are destroyed.
 This results in larger air spaces and causes less surface to be available to absorb oxygen from the bloodstream.
-Air becomes trapped in the lungs and the alveoli don't work correctly.
+Air becomes trapped in the lungs, and the alveoli don't work correctly.
 The result of trapped old air prevents new air from entering.
 This effect, combined with less opportunity for oxygen to be absorbed, results in shortness of breath and lower blood oxygen levels.

 What is chronic bronchitis?